catalinsuceveanu/Toggl.com-time-tracking-advanced-analitics/README.md

 ## Feature: Show full work day for everyone for the specific time range in days ##

-This is defined as the sum of all the time entries + gaps between entries, which are smaller than 30 minutes (as 30 minutes or less is considered to be a resonable break in work and still counts as part of your workday)
+This is defined as the sum of all the time entries + gaps between entries, which are smaller than 30 minutes (as 30 minutes or less is considered to be a reasonable break in work and still counts as part of your workday)

 When breaks higher than 30 minutes are found, they are added.
 Out of the entire sum 30 minutes are subtracted and the reminder is removed out of the persons entire workday.